 I’ve been using what I call the Tuesday to Thursday rule for years when it comes to distributing and pitching press releases and sending emails.
-Essentially, people are bombarded with emails on Monday (why do we get so many work related emails on the weekend??) and on Friday their minds are elsewhere, if not their bodies.
+Essentially, people are bombarded with emails on Monday (why do we get so many work-related emails on the weekend??) and on Friday their minds are elsewhere, if not their bodies.
 So studies have proven that the best time to interact is Tuesdays through Thursdays.

 Despite the fuss that press releases are dead press releases, perhaps more appropriately titled news releases, remain a steadfast and effective tool in the marketer’s tool kit.
 There is one simple reason: in a Web-based world, online news releases afford the opportunity to create your own audience and reach your target market directly.

 Certainly news releases have changed, in many ways the modern news release is like a standalone landing page, with quotes, multimedia and additional resources and links to relevant information.
 If the news distribution service you use archives your release indefinitely, then your release can continue to gain traffic even years after being initially published.
-To take advantage of this opportunity here are five tips for optimizing your news release for new media:
+To take advantage of this opportunity here are five tips to optimize your news release for new media:

 This is one of the posts based on the Small Business Trends list I’ll be blogging about this year.

 When you’re submersed in new and ever-changing technology, you often don’t look back to reflect on how much has changed in your industry.
 Today I want to look back at public relations and reflect on the changes and improvements (and even the challenges) that have come as a result of social media and internet tools.
 Here’s how I’ve seen that PR has changed.

 1. We don’t mail press releases.
 I’ll never forget a former boss telling me how they’d mail every single press release to the same editors, wasting a ton in postage in the hopes of getting just one mention.
 And this was back in 2005, when I thought it couldn’t get any better than PRNewswire (not to knock the service, but even it’s evolved since then).